IIT JAM 2026 Question Papers: Check Subject-wise Memory-Based Questions

 Responses from students reflected mixed reactions.
 Some candidates felt the paper was easier after completion, while others maintained that it was overall tough, primarily due to length and integration-heavy sections.
 A common observation was that easy algebra and ODE questions balanced tougher calculus problems, leading to a paper that was selective but fair.
 The IIT JAM Mathematics 2026 paper emphasised applied mathematics, algebra, and calculus, with reduced focus on real analysis and series.
 Success depended less on memorisation and more on conceptual clarity, speed, and endurance, particularly in Part C. Candidates strong in algebra and differential equations gained an advantage, while integration remained the key differentiator.

-IIT JAM Chemistry 2026 Analysis: Shift 1
+IIT JAM Chemistry 2026 Exam Analysis: Shift 1

 • Overall difficulty was easy to moderate